 ATTENDANCE & CLASS BEHAVIOR: Your being in class is critical to your understanding of the material.
-Therefore, attendance will be taken each class meeting and will be considered as an element of class participation.
-In the event that you do miss a class, I strongly suggest that you make arrangements with a classmate to go over the material that was presented or see me at office hours.
+Therefore, attendance will be taken at the beginning of each class and will be considered as an element of class participation.
+In the event that you do miss a class, I strongly suggest that you make arrangements with a classmate to go over the material that was presented and check the class website.
 More than 3 unexcused absences may result in your being dropped from the class for lack of academic progress.
 In addition, I expect you to be on time to class; habitual tardiness will not be tolerated.